bdbishoff/cs260-startup/README.md

 - **Use MongoDB to store credentials** - done!
 - **Restricts functionality** - You cannot play until you have logged in.

+## WebSocket deliverable

+For this deliverable I enabled realtime reporting on other users highest streak.

+- **Backend listens for WebSocket connection** - done!
+- **Frontend makes WebSocket connection** - done!
+- **Data sent over WebSocket connection** - done!
+- **WebSocket data displayed** - All users highest streaks are dipslayed in realtime as they achieve them.